 qac.AbstractCompiler The abstract interface for a compiler.
-QVMCompiler(endpoint, device[, timeout]) Client to communicate with the Compiler Server.
-QPUCompiler(quilc_endpoint,[, timeout, name]) Client to communicate with the Compiler Server.
+QVMCompiler(endpoint, device) Client to communicate with the Compiler Server.
+LocalQVMCompiler(endpoint, device) Client to communicate with a locally executing quilc in- stance.
+QPUCompiler(endpoint, device) Client to communicate with the Compiler Server.